-Looking to increase your chances of winning the next pub quiz?
-Start by swotting up on these 22 interesting facts about Bermuda!
+Looking to increase your knowledge of the world, and your chances of winning the next pub quiz?
+Start by swotting up on these fun facts about Bermuda!

 Bermuda is a British Overseas Territory and archipelago in the North Atlantic Ocean.

-Its nearest neighbours are Canada to the north, British Virgin Islands, Puerto Rico, Dominican Republic, Turks and Caicos Islands and The Bahamas to the south and USA to the west.
+Its nearest neighbors are Canada to the north, the British Virgin Islands, Puerto Rico, Dominican Republic, Turks and Caicos Islands, and The Bahamas to the south and USA to the west.

 The terrain here is dominated by low hills and fertile depressions.

 The total land area of Bermuda is 20.5 square miles (53.2 square kilometers) – that’s around 1/7th of the size of the Isle of Wight.

 Bermuda’s population was 63,903 in 2020 – that’s around half the population of the Isle of Wight.
 Residents here are known as Bermudians.